FLYR-Open-Source/flyr-lib-go/context/README.md

 This package contains functions interacting with various context types.

 ## Usage
-This package contains support for adding and retrieing objects from the base Go context and the Gin context.
+This package contains support for adding and retrieving objects from the base Go context and the Gin context.

 ### Base Go context
 Two pieces of functionality are supplied in order to facilitate adding and retrieving objects from the base Go context.
 The `ContextKey` type extends `string` and should be used as a key for the aforementioned operations (this is recommended to avoid type collision in the base go Context).
 The `GetObjectFromContext()` generic function attempts to retrieve the object with the given key and cast it to the specified type.